tobiasbeiser/uibk-poc-datastructure-benchmark/exercise12/sheet_12_sol.md

 All builds were compiled with `gcc 12.2.0`.
 When benchmarking it is important to remove the profiling flags from the compiler, as these tend to increase the runtime by alot.

 As seen in task B) the main goal is to decrease the runtime of `luaV_execute`, which is the main loop of the LUA interpreter.
 We will start with simple compiler optimizations and see if we can gain any performance without manipulating the source code first.
 After that the main goal is to reduce the overhead of calling `luaD_pretailcall` and `luad_precall` by inlining them.
-It would also be ideal if we could make any optimizations to the main loop of `luaV_excute`.
+It would also be ideal if we could make any optimizations to the main loop of `luaV_excute` or to the allocation/GC functionality of the lua interpreter (`close_state`,`GCTM`).

 ### Experiments

-`MYCFLAGS= -finline-functions -finline-limit=1000 -DLUA_USE_JUMPTABLE=0`

 |           | Baseline | JT      | O3      | O3 + JT | O3 + JT + n=1k | inline  | inline  + JT | inline + n=5000 +JT | inline + reorder | inline + reorder +JT | inline + n=5000 + reorder | inline + n=5000 + reorder + JT |
 | --------- | -------- | ------- | ------- | ------- | -------------- | ------- | ------------ | ------------------- | ---------------- | -------------------- | ------------------------- | ------------------------------ |